-GUIDANCE AND COUNSELING INFORMATION
+GUIDANCE AND COUNSELING SUPPORT INFORMATION

-Guidance Counselors are available to assist students, parent(s)/guardian(s), teachers and administrators with academic and social/emotional concerns.
+Counselors are available to assist students, parent(s)/guardian(s), teachers and administrators with academic and social/emotional concerns.
 Parents should contact the guidance office to coordinate teacher conferences to discuss any school or home issues that might affect learning.
-Counselors will assist with transitioning students to and from the middle school.
 Counselors are available to students upon request and whenever necessary to assist with any type of difficulties.
 Counselors are specifically trained to assist students and parent(s)/guardian(s) with many types of challenges.
 Please schedule an appointment with your child's counselor through the guidance secretary.